 The Cuisinart Electric Pressure Cooker is a top selling model for those who do not want a unit with a stainless steel inner cooking pot.
 It lacks some features of fancier models, but that also makes it easier to learn how to operate it, especially for anyone new to pressure cooking.

 This model is a 1000 Watt, 6 Quart capacity electric pressure cooker with a brushed stainless exterior and a non-stick coated interior cooking pot.
 It has a simple, push-button control panel with a digital display and seven built-in safety features.
-While the majority of feedback is positive, there are also a good number of complaints you should know about before you buy.
+While the majority of feedback is positive, there are also some complaints you should know about before you buy.

 - 6 Qt.
 Capacity